Afreirei/INST377-project/README.md

 This is a front-end only project.
 No installation is necessary:

-Clone this repo or download ZIP.
-Open index.html in a browser.
-All client-side with JavaScript and external APIs.
+1. Clone this repo or download ZIP.
+2. Open index.html in a browser.
+3. All client-side with JavaScript and external APIs.

-Deployment Instructions,
+Deployment Instructions

 To deploy this project:
+- Use Vercel or GitHub Pages.
+- No build step or server needed, it's a static HTML project.

+API Usage

-Use Vercel or GitHub Pages., No build step or server needed, it's a static HTML project.
-API Usage, Open-Meteo API is used to get the weather forecast by user geolocation.
-Supabase is used as a real-time backend for storing event data.
+- **Open-Meteo** API is used to get the weather forecast by user geolocation.
+- **Supabase** is used as a real-time backend for storing event data.

-Developer Notes,
+Developer Notes

-Utilizes FullCalendar.js for dynamic calendar rendering.
-Utilizes Day.js for date/time manipulation.
-All APIs fetched through CDN.
-Events and weather are rendered together for a full UX.
+- Utilizes FullCalendar.js for dynamic calendar rendering.
+- Utilizes Day.js for date/time manipulation.
+- All APIs fetched through CDN.
+- Events and weather are rendered together for a full UX.

-Known Bugs,
+Known Bugs

 - Adding events to the calendar will convert the input time to UTC.
 This should be fixed by changing the default timezone for the Supabase database to your preferred time zone.
 - Adding a calendar event will add the event for all site visitors.
 Treat this like a public use calendar for now until this is resolved.

-✅ Extra Credit Features,
+✅ Extra Credit Features

-Custom CSS animations on buttons and transitions, Full calendar with weather icon overlays, Real-time API data shown to the user,
+- Custom CSS animations on buttons and transitions,
+- Full calendar with weather icon overlays,
+- Real-time API data shown to the user,

-💻 Author,
+💻 Author

 Built by Vincent Park and Ari Freireich as a part of INST377.
 Contact: [Vince373, Afreirei]